 As an independent artist, you likely won’t be able to offer an expensive grand prize.
 However, if you get creative, there are plenty of ways you could entice people to participate.

 For example, you could task the participants with creating a post about their favorite piece from your portfolio, and offer one of your artworks as a prize.
-This way, you’ll have participants showing off your work to the people in their networks.
+Participants will be able to market artwork online to their networks.
+This is a simple artist self-promotion idea that you can use on a regular basis.

 Cross-Promote With Other Artists